AdobeDocs/campaign-classic.en/help/technotes/using/deliverability-server.md

 ## Are you impacted?{#acc-deliverability-impacts}

-All customers need to updgrade to [Campaign v7.2.1](../../rn/using/latest-release.md#release-7-2-2) and implement their environment to benefit from the new deliverability server.
+All customers must updgrade to [Campaign v7.2.1](../../rn/using/latest-release.md#release-7-2-2) and implement their environment to benefit from the new deliverability server.

 ## How to update?{#acc-deliverability-update}